 End-of-Life doulas take on a different role, providing physical, emotional, informational, and administrative support to both the healthy and dying, as they navigate the many choices they have to explore regarding end-of-life decisions for health care, support, and disposition.
 Laura feels that just as with a birth doula, it is important to help inform clients of all their options, in a completely non-biased way, focusing rather on solely meeting the needs of the client, and subsequently, the End-of-life doula does just that.

 As individuals have found a birth doula to be of incredible use when giving birth, so too has Laura found people find someone there to provide physical, information, and emotional support at the time of death to be helpful.
 Thus we have the role of the Death Doula.
 The Death Doula is there through the hours at the end of life, meeting the unique needs of the individual they are caring for.
 While Death Doulas commonly assist those dying at home, they also have been known to work with individuals in the hospital and in hospice.

-With a growing trend toward Home Burial in the US, the Death Midwife made her appearance.
-The Home Funeral Midwife serves during a home funeral The Home Funeral Doula will provide support leading up to and through the home funeral.
+With a growing trend toward Home Funeral in the US, the Death Doula made her appearance.
+The Home Funeral Doula serves during a home funeral The Home Funeral Doula will provide support leading up to and through the final disposition.
 She can provide educational, emotional and informational support, as well as guide individuals through the process of creating rituals and ceremonies that personally reflect the life of the individual who has passed.

 In turn, Laura has come to see this as a sense of completion: Today she is training individuals to provide advocacy and informational, physical, and emotional support through the most important transitions we experience, serving families from cradle to the grave.